worldbank/template/README.md

     The *documentation* can be published from either *public* and *private* repositories.
 If publishing private content, please remember to carefully the content to be made public and to abide by your organization's Data Privacy Policy.
     ```

-3. **Update configuration**
+3. **Update configurations**

-    The <span style="color:#3EACAD">template</span> comes with a default `docs/_config.yml` with default configurations.
+    The <span style="color:#3EACAD">template</span> comes with a default `docs/_config.yml` configuration file.
 Remember to update it with your project repository and additional customizations.

       ```
       repository: